enoki-inc/aither/README.md

 # Aither - Browser-Based Multiplayer Desktop Environment

-Aither Web is the browser-based version of our containerized multiplayer desktop environment Aither.
+Aither is the browser-based version of our containerized multiplayer desktop environment Aither.
 By utilizing tailscale, we can make this desktop accessible in the web browser of any user on the same tailscale network that it is authenticated to.

 <img src="https://github.com/enoki-inc/alpine-sway-docker/blob/main/demo-sc-aither.png">